What Are The Best Sub Ohm Tanks To Buy? We Take A Look At our Top Picks For 2019 – So Far…

 Our Recommended Sub Ohm Tanks

-We first used the Apollo Portal sub ohm tank was first used when we reviewed the Apollo Ohm Go vape kit.
-We were very impressed the performance from a compact sub ohm tank.
+We first used the Apollo Portal sub ohm tank when we reviewed the Apollo Ohm Go vape kit.
+We were very impressed the performance from a compact sub ohm tank and found it a great entry point for vapers into sub ohm vaping.

 Not only that but it’s actually a great looking tank with a top quality build.
 The top fill feature makes the tank a breeze to use.
 The added bonus with the Portal tank is the coil selection.